 California parents can use the California Family Rights Act (CFRA) and the Family Medical Leave Act (FMLA).
 The FMLA requires employers with 50 or more employees to allow some workers 12 weeks off to care for newborns or foster children.
 These 50 or more employees must work within a 75-mile radius of where the employee who wants to take leave works.
 Eligible employees must have worked at the company for 1,250 hours for 12 months.
 The CFRA has more protections than the FMLA, including some for same-sex workers.

 California has also recently changed its paid parental leave laws.
 Earlier this year, Governor Jerry Brown signed a law that will provide workers partial paid parental leave on an income-based sliding scale.

 Workers who are fired for taking parental leave should file complaints with the EEOC and contact an employment law attorney to discuss additional legal options.

-The Los Angeles employment law lawyers at the Law Offices of Kesluk, Silverstein & Jacob will defend mothers who have been discriminated against for taking maternity leave.
+The Los Angeles employment law lawyers at Kesluk, Silverstein, Jacob & Morrison, P.C. will defend mothers who have been discriminated against for taking maternity leave.